infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 Fu, Y., Hsiao, T.K.
 (2020): Dataset for "Visualizing evidence-based disagreement over time: the landscape of a public health controversy 2002-2014".
 University of Illinois at Urbana-Champaign. https://doi.org/10.13012/B2IDB-9222782_V1

 Dataset Description
 The salt controversy is the public health debate about whether a population-level salt reduction is beneficial.
 This dataset covers 14 systematic review reports (SRRs) and 68 primary study reports (PSRs) addressing the effect of sodium intake on cerebrocardiovascular disease or mortality.
 The reports and their opinion classification (for, against, and inconclusive) were from Trinquart et al. (2016) (Trinquart, L., Johns, D. M., & Galea, S. (2016).
 Why do we think we know what we know?
 A metaknowledge analysis of the salt controversy.
-International Journal of Epidemiology, 45(1), 251–260. https://doi.org/10.1093/ije/dyv184) as a snapshot of the salt controversy as of September, 2014.
+International Journal of Epidemiology, 45(1), 251–260. https://doi.org/10.1093/ije/dyv184), which collected 68 PSRs, 14 SRRs, 11 clinical guideline reports, and 176 comments, letters, or narrative reviews a snapshot of the status of the salt controversy as of September, 2014.

-This dataset can be used to construct the inclusion network and the co-author network of the 82 SRRs and PSRs identifed by Trinquart et al. (2016).
-A PSR is "included" in an SRR if it is considered in the evidence sysnthesis of the SRR.
+This dataset can be used to construct the inclusion network and the co-author network of the 14 SRRs and 68 PSRs.
+A PSR is "included" in an SRR if it is considered in the SRR's evidence sysnthesis.
 Based on which PSRs are included in which SRRs, we can construct the inclusion network.
 The inclusion network is a bipartite network with two types of nodes: one type represents SSRs, and the other represents PSRs.
 In a inclusion network, if a SRR includes a PSR, there is a directed edge from the SRR to the PSR.
 The attribute file (report_list.csv) includes attributes of the 82 reports, and the edge list file (inclusion_net_edges.csv) contains the edge list of the inclusion network.
 Notably, 11 PSRs have never been included in any SRR in the dataset.
 They are unused PSRs.
 If visualized with the inclusion network, they will appear as isolated nodes.

 We used a house-made workflow (Fu, Y. (2022).
-Scopus author info tool (1.0.1) [Python]. https://github.com/infoqualitylab/Scopus_author_info_collection) that uses the Scopus API and manual work to extract and disambiguate authorship information of the 82 reports.
-The report-author file (salt_cont_author.csv), which records can be used to compute the co-author network of the 82 reports.
+Scopus author info tool (1.0.1) [Python]. https://github.com/infoqualitylab/Scopus_author_info_collection) that uses the Scopus API and manual work to extract and disambiguate authorship information for the 82 reports.
+The author information file (salt_cont_author.csv) can be used to compute the co-author network of the 82 reports.

 We also included several other files in this dataset.
 We collected inclusion criteria (the criteria that make a PSR eligible to be included in a SRR) and recorded them in the file systematic_review_inclusion_criteria.csv.
 We included a file (potential_inclusion_link.csv) recording whether a given PSR had been published as of the search date of a given SRR, which makes the PSR potentially eligible for inclusion of the SRR.
 We also included the bibliography of the 82 reports (supplementary_reference_list.pdf).
+Lastly, we discovered minor discripancies between the inclusion relationships identified by Trinquart et al. (2016) and us.
+Therefore, we decided to prepare an additional edge list (inclusion_net_edges_trinquart.csv) to preserve the inclusion relationships identified by Trinquart et al. (2016).

 FILES AND FILE FORMATS
 1) report_list.csv - Unicode CSV